PatrykFlama/LibrarySystem/README.md

 ## How it works (roughly)
 Application starts from a login screen, where user can log in as librarian or student with given id.
 After logging in, user is presented with a main screen, where he can choose what he wants to do.
 Librarian has options to add/remove/edit/list books, movies, news papers (refered later as elements) and manage students.
 Student can rent/return elements, search for them.
 The data is stored in files.

+## How to run
+Tested on Windows 11 with Java 20 2023-03-21 (build 20+36-2344) 64-bit.
+To run compile all .java files and run Main class.
+Other way is to simply run bash script `run.sh`.

 ## Class dependency graph
 \+ for public
 \- for private